 In JYSK, we only want products with down and feathers, which are by-products of the food industry.
 In other words, down and feathers, which come from birds that were to be slaughtered anyway, and where down and feathers are plucked after the birds are slaughtered.

-JYSK has a small number of suppliers of products with down and feathers.
-The selection of this small group is based on ethical and quality considerations.
+JYSK has a limited number of suppliers of products with down and feathers.
+This is due to ethical and quality-related considerations.

 Work together with IDFL

-China is the world’s biggest producer of down and feathers, and JYSK also work with Chinese suppliers.
-Plucking of live birds in China is very rare, but not forbidden.
-JYSK does however not under any circumstance accept live pluck.
+JYSK does not under any circumstance accept live pluck.
 Therefore, we continuously monitor our supply chain.
 This is done in cooperation with The International Down and Feather Laboratory, IDFL, which specialises in inspections throughout the entire supply chain, including farms and slaughterhouses.

 Skins and wool